-For accommodations, the student should contact the Dean of Student Services at student services@sofia.edu.
+For accommodations, the student should email student_services@sofia.edu to contact the Dean of Student Services.

 Health and Safety: Students are encouraged to create a balanced life amidst a rigorous academic program.
 Workshops which could offer opportunity for insight and growth in a healthy, holistic life are posted on the community bulletin board.
 Occasionally, students themselves design activities and experiences that are shared with other students.